bkbormes1/blake_bormes/README.md

 ## Tasks

-- Instrument your API server to log events to Kafka
+- Instrument your API server to log events to Kafka (Alex)

 - Assemble a data pipeline to catch these events: use Spark streaming to filter select event types from Kafka, land them into HDFS/parquet to make them available for analysis using Presto.
+(Austin)

 - Use Apache Bench to generate test data for your pipeline.
+(Blake)

+- Construct some research questions from the data (Alex)

+- Conduct some basic analysis on the events - queries/visualizations in a notebook (Courtney)

-- Produce an analytics report where you provide a description of your pipeline and some basic analysis of the events.
-Explaining the pipeline is key for this project!
+- Produce an analytics report where you provide a description of your pipeline.
+(All)

-- Submit your work as a git PR as usual.
-AFTER you have received feedback you have to merge the branch yourself and answer to the feedback in a comment.
-Your grade will not be complete unless this is done!
+- Produce a presentation for Week 14 - in 3 weeks (All)

 Use a notebook or markdown to present your queries and findings.
 Remember that this notebook should be appropriate for presentation to someone else in your